supermemo-wiki/SuperMemo.Wiki/supermemo/backup-guide.md

 You can choose from a variety of providers.
 We recommend using GitLab, because:
 1. The free plan offers more file space than its alternatives,
 2. It tracks the history of large files, which is important for collection with large text registries,
-3. GitHub is owned by Microsoft, a company infamous for its abysmal privacy policy.
+3. GitHub is owned by Microsoft, a company infamous for its poor privacy policy.

 #### GitLab